opiopan/fsmapper/docs/docs/guide/virtual_instrument_panel.md

 :::note
 The motivation and drive behind creating fsmapper was precisely to achieve this feature.<br/>
-Towards the end of 2020, when I decided to DIY [this device](https://github.com/opiopan/simhid-g1000) for FS2020, I started researching which software would be most suitable for controlling the display.
+Towards the end of 2020, when I decided to DIY [this device](https://github.com/opiopan/simhid-g1000) for Microsoft Flight Simulator 2020, I started researching which software would be most suitable for controlling the display.
 Unfortunately, I couldn't find any software capable of this at the time.

 Ultimately, this led to the decision to DIY the software as well.